 My daughter loves the Match It! simple spelling words puzzles.
 Even if your kindergartner is not ready to start a formal reading program (and even if you are still working on learning the alphabet), playing with word puzzles is a great early literacy activity.
 Your kindergartner can match the pictures even if he or she cannot yet read or piece together the words!

-I also included some early reading books, the first four books in the Usborne Very First Reading library.
+Some early reading books are also a good item to keep while getting ready to read.
+I like the first four books in the Usborne Very First Reading library.
 This learn-to-read set provides two sides of reading, one for a parent or teacher and the other for an emerging reader.
 Your kindergartner may not be ready for these books now.
 The good news is that despite being beginning readers, they still have amusing stories!
 So many beginning readers are dull dull dull.
 Not these ones!

 See more at my Usborne Books and More consultant site for an overview of the Very First Reading Library.

-This set of learning activities that I’m offering is probably not going to be a full kindergarten curriculum for you, but these items will give you a good start.
+This set of learning activities is probably not going to be a full kindergarten curriculum for you, but these items will give you a good start.
+If your child responds well to unstructured learning, this may be all you need.